On the coupling of Galilean-invariant field theories to curved spacetime: Coupling to spacetime

 \subsection{Milne boosts}

 In order to define the covariant derivative in the previous Subsection, we introduced the velocity vector $v^{\mu}$ normalized such that $v^{\mu}n_{\mu}=1$.
 This introduction is not unique.
-From $v^{\mu}$ and a one-form $\psi_{\mu}$ we could define another velocity vector $(v')^{\mu}$ which still satisfies $(v')^{\mu}n_{\mu}=1$ via
+We could define another velocity vector $(v')^{\mu}$ which still satisfies $(v')^{\mu}n_{\mu}=1$ via

 When $n_{\mu}$ is not closed, the story is slightly more complicated, as we explain below.
 In the Newton-Cartan literature (see e.g.~\cite{2009JPhA...42T5206D}), the redefinitions~\eqref{E:milneDef} are known as \emph{Milne boosts}.
 Note that these transformations mix the geometric data $v^{\mu}$ with the connection $A_{\mu}$.
 Moreover, the Milne boosts only depend on the transverse part of $\psi_{\mu}$.